AkaisanVR/GearVR-Valve-Index-Mod/README.md

 	1. There isnt a destortion profile (for now)
- 	2. Possible damge to lenses or lens tube when removing the old lenses
+ 	2. Possible damage to lenses or lens tube when removing the old lenses
  	3. Dust contamination in the eyetube
  	4. Loss of warranty